ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 <div class="collapse" id="collapseFind2">
   <div class="card card-body">
     <span>
-        To ensure that sample data is registered with at least a minimum amount of metadata, ENA provides <a href="https://www.ebi.ac.uk/ena/browser/checklists" target="_blank">“Sample Checklists”</a> which are used to tailor the sample descriptions to fit minimum standards.
+        To ensure that sample data is accompanied by a minimum level of metadata, ENA provides <a href="https://www.ebi.ac.uk/ena/browser/checklists" target="_blank">“Sample Checklists”</a> which are used to tailor the sample descriptions to fit minimum standards.
 For convenience, we have created templates for the checklists we have used.
 The templates come with instructions on how to do an interactive submission, via the ENA Webin Portal, but even when doing a programmatic submission, the template can be useful for collecting all necessary descriptions / metadata.
         <br><br>
         Download an appropriate template, and fill in the sheets according to the instructions in the template:
         <ul>